 Mexicali-El Centro/Imperial Valley, California

-Mexicali is the capital city of Baja California the seat of the Municipality of Mexicali, the 2nd largest city in Baja California and home to nearly 1,000,000 people.
+Mexicali is the capital city of Baja California the seat of the Municipality of Mexicali, the 2nd largest city in Baja California and home to 1,000,000 people.

 Residents of Mexicali are the dominant component for retail sales in the Calexico/El Centro area, with just under 40% of retail sales in the entire Imperial Valley coming from Mexico.